Mid-America Air Museum

 About the Museum

-The Mid- America Air Museum is the largest aviation museum in Kansas and the 5th largest in the nation.
-It is home to more than 105 aircraft and serves as an interactive educational resource for all visitors.
+The Mid- America Air Museum is the largest aviation museum in Kansas and is one of the largest in the United States.
+It is home of over 100 aircraft and serves as an interactive educational resource for all visitors.

 There are 2 electric carts are available at no charge for use by elderly, disabled, or injured visitors.